plank/publisher/README.md

 ### Middleware

-The package provides a middleware that can be enabled to toggle the visiblity of draft content in the application.
+The package provides a route middleware that can toggle the visiblity of draft content in the application.
 This is useful for allowing specific users to preview draft content in a production environment.

-You can disable the package's middleware and create your own by setting the `middleware.enabled` key to `false` in the configuration file.

-If you are using the package's middleware, you can choose if you would like it to be enabled on a middleware group or as route middleware by setting the `middleware.group` key to the name of the group (ie: `web`) or `false` respectively.
+If you want to use the package's middleware globally, you should place it in your `\App\Http\Kernel` just before `\Illuminate\Routing\Middleware\SubstituteBindings::class`.

 &nbsp;